opencv/opencv/modules/imgproc/doc/filtering.rst

 ---------------
 .. c:function:: void sepFilter2D( const Mat\& src, Mat\& dst, int ddepth,                  const Mat\& rowKernel, const Mat\& columnKernel,                  Point anchor=Point(-1,-1),                  double delta=0, int borderType=BORDER_DEFAULT )

-    Applies separable linear filter to an image
+    Applies a separable linear filter to an image.

-    :param src: The source image
+    :param src: Source image.

-    :param dst: The destination image; will have the same size and the same number of channels as  ``src``
+    :param dst: Destination image of the same size and the same number of channels as  ``src`` .

-    :param ddepth: The destination image depth
+    :param ddepth: Destination image depth.

-    :param rowKernel: The coefficients for filtering each row
+    :param rowKernel: Coefficients for filtering each row.

-    :param columnKernel: The coefficients for filtering each column
+    :param columnKernel: Coefficients for filtering each column.

-    :param anchor: The anchor position within the kernel; The default value  :math:`(-1, 1)`  means that the anchor is at the kernel center
+    :param anchor: Anchor position within the kernel.
+The default value  :math:`(-1, 1)`  means that the anchor is at the kernel center.

-    :param delta: The value added to the filtered results before storing them
+    :param delta: Value added to the filtered results before storing them.

-    :param borderType: The pixel extrapolation method; see  :func:`borderInterpolate`
+    :param borderType: Pixel extrapolation method.
+See  :func:`borderInterpolate` for details.

 The function applies a separable linear filter to the image.
-That is, first, every row of ``src`` is filtered with 1D kernel ``rowKernel`` .
-Then, every column of the result is filtered with 1D kernel ``columnKernel`` and the final result shifted by ``delta`` is stored in ``dst`` .
+That is, first, every row of ``src`` is filtered with the 1D kernel ``rowKernel`` .
+Then, every column of the result is filtered with the 1D kernel ``columnKernel`` .
+The final result shifted by ``delta`` is stored in ``dst`` .

-See also:
+See Also:
-:func:`createSeparableLinearFilter`,:func:`filter2D`,:func:`Sobel`,:func:`GaussianBlur`,:func:`boxFilter`,:func:`blur` .
+:func:`createSeparableLinearFilter`,
+:func:`filter2D`,
+:func:`Sobel`,
+:func:`GaussianBlur`,
+:func:`boxFilter`,
+:func:`blur`

 .. index:: Sobel